SymptomsBy Mayo Clinic Staff

 For some people, signs and symptoms of atypical depression can be severe, such as feeling suicidal or not being able to do basic day-to-day activities.

 When to see a doctor

+If you feel depressed, make an appointment to see your doctor as soon as you can.
+Atypical depression may get worse if it isn't treated.
 If you're reluctant to seek treatment, talk to a friend or loved one, a health care professional, a faith leader, or someone else you trust.

 When to get emergency help

 If you think you may hurt yourself or attempt suicide, call 911 or your local emergency number immediately.